ChrRubin/CherryRenderer/README.md

  | Cycle Zoom Level  | Z     |

 ## More Info
-For more info such as what control point apps have been tested and what video formats CherryRenderer supports, click [here](MOREINFO.md).
+For more information such as common troubleshooting steps and other miscellaneous information, click [here](MOREINFO.md).

 *&ast; I do not own a macOS device, nor do my alpha testers, but technically as long as Java 8 is installed it should run fine.*